-EM practitioners and S&T researchers in the hazard and disaster field have demonstrated a long-standing commitment to protect lives, property, and the environment.
-But at present (2021), both groups are experiencing critical challenges to their professional practice.
-As disasters increase in frequency and magnitude, so too does the pressure on EM personnel to respond while S&T researchers may move quickly from one disaster to the next with no clear mechanism for ensuring the application of the results.
+Emergency management practitioners and S&T researchers in the hazard and disaster field have demonstrated a long-standing commitment to protect lives, property, and the environment.
+But at present, both groups are experiencing critical challenges to their professional practice.
+As disasters increase in frequency and magnitude, so too does the pressure on emergency management personnel to respond while S&T researchers may move quickly from one disaster to the next with no clear mechanism for ensuring the application of the results.

-Meeting these 21st century challenges requires EM and S&T workforces to be well-trained, well-resourced, nimble, and large enough to address increasing demands (National Research Council, 2006; Peek and others, 2020).
+Meeting these 21st century challenges requires emergency management and S&T workforces to be well-trained, well-resourced, nimble, and large enough to address increasing demands (National Research Council 2006; Peek, Tobin, and others, 2020).
 Thus, we end this report reminding the readers of the grand workforce challenge associated with all the key points in this report.
-We not only need excellent rapport and collaboration between the EM and S&T communities, but we also need more well-trained, well-equipped personnel in both communities.
-Although building this critical workforce is a challenge for many reasons, it is also an opportunity to think differently about how we train these groups.
+We not only need excellent rapport and collaboration between the emergency management and S&T communities, we also need more well-trained, well equipped personnel in both camps.
+While building this critical workforce is a challenge for many reasons, it is also an opportunity to think differently about how we train these groups.
 Ensuring that mutual and effective lines of collaboration, understanding, and respect are "baked in" to the training process may create new and more effective means of responding to disasters in the future.